Engee documentation

 No

-# Gain temperature exponent — degree of temperature dependence of the gain coefficient
+# Gain temperature exponent — an indicator of the degree of temperature dependence of the gain coefficient

 Details

-The gain of the MOSFET is assumed to be exponentially dependent on temperature: , where is the value of the Gain parameter and is the value of the Gain temperature exponent parameter.
+It is assumed that the gain of the MOSFET exponentially depends on temperature: , where — this is the value of the Gain parameter, and — the value of the Gain temperature exponent parameter.

 Dependencies